How to Cut and Edit the Video Made by a Dashboard Camera

 Uploading the Video to YouTube

 Attention!
 Some good advice!
 YouTube often asks you to stabilize the video made by a dashboard camera as YouTube doesn't like shaky videos.
-So, I ask you not to agree to this offer to stabilize the video.
-It's a fact that the video will become smoother after stabilization but at the same time the borders will get cut and something very important can be withdrawn from the video, making the movement look unnatural.
+So, I urge you not to agree to this offer to stabilize the video.
+It's a fact that the video will become smoother after stabilization but at the same time the borders will get cut and something very important can be withdrawn from the video, moving look unnatural.

 You now have all the knowledge on how to edit videos from a dashboard cam and how to successfully upload them to YouTube.
 Go ahead! :)